leddave/f28377_color_organ/README.txt

 *     J4-pin 40: Data wire of WS2811 or WS2812 lights, Left chan, string 1
 *     J4-pin 39: Data wire of WS2811 or WS2812 lights, Left chan, string 2
 *     J4-pin 38: Data wire of WS2811 or WS2812 lights, Right chan, string 1
-*     J4-pin 27: Data wire of WS2811 or WS2812 lights, Right chan, string 2
+*     J4-pin 37: Data wire of WS2811 or WS2812 lights, Right chan, string 2
 *     Any GND:   Ground wires of all LED strings
+*
+*   Multi-color organ control: (to run two color organs together)
+*     J4-pin 36: Display mode.
+Requires compiling with either MASTER or SLAVE
+*     J4-pin 35: Display mode.
+Requires compiling with either MASTER or SLAVE
+*                These GPIOs are set in output mode for MASTER, input mode
+*                for SLAVE.
 *
 *   5V Power Supply:
 *     Any GND:   Ground (or negative) of power supply